 During Windows Hello set up in Windows 11 or Windows 10, it’s compulsory to create a PIN as well.
 The PIN makes sure you can still login in case Hello fails to work.
-It is common to get Windows 10 PIN error while setting up Hello.
+It is common to get Windows PIN error while setting up Hello.
 This guide will talk about those errors and how you can resolve them.

 One of the error messages is – Something went wrong, and we couldn’t set up your PIN, Error 0x80070032.

-Just before we start deep diving into error codes, there are few things you should do which can fix most of the problems.
+Just before we start deep diving into error codes, there are a few things you should do which can fix most of the problems.
 It includes trying to create a PIN again, Sign-in/ Sign-out, and reboot the device.

 1] Sign out and then sign in again

-Here is the list of error codes which can be resolved with a simple sign out and sign in again with the same account.
+Here is the list of error codes that can be resolved with a simple sign-out and sign-in again with the same account.
 These error codes are transient.

 - 0x801C044E: Failed to receive user creds input